Derivasians/styleguide/README.md

 #### 4.5.1 Where to break
 The prime directive of line-wrapping is: prefer to break at a **higher syntactic level**.
 Also:

 1. When a line is broken at a *non-assignment* operator the break comes before the symbol.
-(Note that this is not the same practice used in Google style for other languages, such as C++ and JavaScript.)
+(Note that this is not the same practice used in Derivasians Style for other languages, such as C++ and JavaScript.)
   * This also applies to the following "operator-like" symbols:
     * the dot separator (`.`)
     * the two colons of a method reference (`::`)